 - Protecting – You should apply sunblock to your hands, neck, and other parts of the body that will be exposed to sunlight (anything not covered by your clothes) every day.

 - Treating – If you have chronic skin conditions like eczema, psoriasis, or acne that affect your body, talk to a dermatologist about the ideal treatment plan.
 You may need to include a special body wash, topical ointment, or lotion as part of your daily routine to minimize flareups.

 Step 4 – Performing Skin Self-Exams

-According to Dr. Farmer, “There’s an old saying, I know that person like the back of my hand, but actually, people don’t usually spend much time getting to know the backs of their own hands or any other parts of their bodies.
+People don’t usually spend much time getting to know any parts of their bodies.
 Many skin health concerns, like melanoma, are diagnosed in later, more severe stages because people don’t notice the early warning signs.
 That’s why regular skin self-exams are so important.
 The sooner you talk to your dermatologist about changes or concerns, the more likely you are to receive a diagnosis in the earliest and most treatable stages of skin cancer and other conditions.
-In short, you should know your skin – like the back of your hand.”
+In short, you should know your skin – like the back of your hand.